relyd/modbussniffer/readme.md

 - a device able to run PHP

 ```
+Connections (see image):
 powermeter -> modbus -> charger
-              modbus -> Elfin EW11 TCP client
+modbus -> Elfin EW11
-                        Elfin EW11 TCP client -> PC running PHP tcp listener ip 192.168.1.40 port 99
+Elfin EW11 -> WIFI AP -> PC running PHP tcp listener
 ```
 Background:
 --------------
 A typical home installation has a maximum contracted power, and the corresponding current.
 A charger may prioritise the regular use over charging, for this it needs to know this maximum.

-In this case, with a Wallbox Pulsar plus using PowerBoost, you set that maximum in your wallbox using a (tiny) rotary switch
+In this case, with a Wallbox Pulsar plus using PowerBoost, you set the maximum in your wallbox using a (tiny) rotary switch

 ```
 POSITION    0   1 2  3  4  5  6  7  8   9